 - Q 8 : Is it required that any part of an hour be rounded up to one whole hour in counting hours worked for computing minimum wage? - A 8 : The Minimum Wage Ordinance does not require that any part of an hour be rounded up to one whole hour in counting hours worked for computing minimum wage.
 The Ordinance only provides that any part of an hour should be included in the hours worked for SMW computation.
-Therefore, if the hour worked is less than one whole hour, the minimum wage should be computed based on the actual period of time worked. - Q 9 : Food and beverage departments in the hotel industry usually grant employees off-duty time known as "leaving the field" period.
-Is such time counted as hours worked for computing minimum wage? - A 9 : When an employee during the "leaving the field" period also falls under the circumstances of hours worked as specified in the Minimum Wage Ordinance, such time is hours worked for computing minimum wage.
-For example, if he is, during the "leaving the field" period, in accordance with the employment contract or with the agreement or at the direction of the employer, in attendance at his post for the purpose of doing work (irrespective of whether he is provided with work or not), such time is included in the hours worked for computing minimum wage.
+Therefore, if the hour worked is less than one whole hour, the minimum wage should be computed based on the actual period of time worked. - Q 9 : Food and beverage departments in the hotel industry usually grant employees off-duty time known as "shift breaks" period.
+Is such time counted as hours worked for computing minimum wage? - When an employee during the "shift breaks" period also falls under the circumstances of hours worked as specified in the Minimum Wage Ordinance, such time is hours worked for computing minimum wage.
+For example, if he is, during the "shift breaks" period, in accordance with the employment contract or with the agreement or at the direction of the employer, in attendance at his post for the purpose of doing work (irrespective of whether he is provided with work or not), such time is included in the hours worked for computing minimum wage.

-On the contrary, if the "leaving the field" period falls outside the provisions on hours worked in the Minimum Wage Ordinance, it is not hours worked for computing minimum wage.
-For example, if the employee, during the "leaving the field" period, need not remain in attendance at his post and is free to go out to attend to personal matters or take a rest, he is not, in accordance with the employment contract or with the agreement or at the direction of the employer, in attendance at his post for the purpose of doing work, and such time is not hours worked for computing minimum wage.
+On the contrary, if the "shift breaks" period falls outside the provisions on hours worked in the Minimum Wage Ordinance, it is not hours worked for computing minimum wage.
+For example, if the employee, during the "shift breaks" period, needs not remain in attendance at his post and is free to go out to attend to personal matters or take a rest, he is not, in accordance with the employment contract or with the agreement or at the direction of the employer, in attendance at his post for the purpose of doing work, and such time is not hours worked for computing minimum wage.

-If the time for the "leaving the field" period is regarded as hours worked by the employee according to his employment contract or agreement with the employer, it must be taken into account in computing minimum wage.
-For example, if an employer and his employee reckon the time for the "leaving the field" period as hours worked by the employee in accordance with their employment contract or agreement, such time should be included in the total number of hours worked in each wage period in computing minimum wage.
+If the time for the "shift breaks" period is regarded as hours worked by the employee according to his employment contract or agreement with the employer, it must be taken into account in computing minimum wage.
+For example, if an employer and his employee reckon the time for the "shift breaks" period as hours worked by the employee in accordance with their employment contract or agreement, such time should be included in the total number of hours worked in each wage period in computing minimum wage.